Last Updated on January 21, 2023 by The Filtery

 Are Yankee Candles Toxic for Dogs, Cats, or Other Animals?

-So now we know that Yankee Candles are not great for, well, pretty much all living things… But people with furry friends in their home should be extra careful with candles and other scented products because animals are especially sensitive to certain plants and oils that are safe for humans.
+Those with furry friends in their home should be extra careful with candles and other scented products because animals are especially sensitive to certain plants and oils that are safe for humans.
 This includes:

 - Sweet Birch